Mission Fee + Registration Deadlines

 Adventure Mission to Costa Rica: Patarrá and Playa Agujas

 Spice up your summer with an Adventure Mission to Costa Rica with Creatio and Catholic Young Adult Sports!
-You’ll share the love of Christ with the poorest of the poor while getting your hands (and boots) totally filthy providing much needed aid towards the construction of a new chapel.
+You’ll share the love of Christ with the poorest of the poor while getting your hands (and boots) totally filthy exploring some of the world’s most beautiful jungle and oceanic environments.

 We’ll also celebrate Mass in the Basílica de Nuestra Señora de Los Ángeles in Cartago, go sea kayaking/canoeing to a secluded tropical beach in Playa Agujas, and make an effort to form an intentional community of missionaries while abroad that we can take back home.
 You’ll return to the U.S. with great memories and great new friends (and probably a great tan)!